-For a limited time, I’m also offering a free Blog In A Box Service – if you buy your hosting through my Bluehost affiliate link, I will set up your blog completely free of charge and you will also get a free premium WordPress theme thrown in!
-This service is normally worth $199, but I’m offering it completely free for my new blog readers.
+I also offer a free Blog In A Box Service – if you buy your hosting through my partner link, I will set up your blog completely free of charge and you will also get a premium WordPress theme worth up to $249 thrown in!

 Ready to get started?
 Read more here!